 QualCert Level 1 Award in Accident Prevention and Investigation in Occupational Systems

-The QualCert Level 1 Award in Accident Prevention and Investigation in Occupational Systems introduces fundamental principles of workplace safety, accident prevention, and basic investigation techniques.
-This course is designed for workers, team leaders, and supervisors who need to develop a basic understanding of identifying hazards and preventing workplace incidents.
-Participants will explore essential concepts such as hazard identification, risk assessment, and incident reporting, which form the foundation of workplace safety management.
+The QualCert Level 1 Award in Accident Prevention and Investigation in Occupational Systems introduces the essential principles of workplace safety, hazard prevention, and basic investigation techniques.
+Designed for workers, team leaders, and supervisors, this qualification provides a solid foundation for identifying risks and preventing incidents in occupational environments.

 Unit Ref#Unit TitleCreditGLHTQT